-If you have a pool in your garden, you have a responsibility to make it and the area around it as safe as possible for everyone, especially children.
+If you have a pool in your garden, then it is your responsibility to make sure you implement poolside safety- especially when there are children around.
 Of course, keeping an eye on kids while they’re in the pool is essential, but this is only part of it.
-Read these tips to make your pool that little bit safer for your family and anyone else who uses it.
+Here are some tips to ensure you have poolside safety for your youngsters this swim season!

-Children can get into difficulties in seconds so adult aid is vital.
+Children can get into difficulties in seconds, so adult aid is vital.
 Make sure all the kids know they can tell an adult if there’s a problem – even if they caused it.
+Poolside safety is the adult’s responsibility, and someone needs to be on the watch!

 It’s up to you to set the example for your children – no running, no bombing…you know the drill.